tidyverse/tidyups/004-governance.md

 Authors are recruited from contributors.
 An invitation to join the authors can be extended to anyone who has made significant and sustained contributions, and has acted in accordance with the code of conduct.
-Any existing author can propose a contributor be invited by emailing the maintainer.

 #### Maintainer

-A maintainer is the author with primary responsibility for the project.
+A maintainer is the author with primary responsibility for the package.
 As well as the responsibilities of an author, they also:

--   Set and clearly communicates the strategic objectives of the project.
+-   Set and clearly communicates the strategic objectives of the package.
 -   Oversee CRAN releases.
 -   On-board new authors.
 -   Have the final say on important decisions.